capactio/capact/docs/investigation/composed-action/REAMDE.md

   cancel: false
 ```

 In the future, we can also add a native support for direct Implementation references in steps.
-When user compose an Action, they already know what they want to achieve.
+When users compose an Action, they already know what they want to achieve.
 Instead of creating a complex Action Policy, specific Implementations can be selected with an implementation-specific input attached to them.
 In this way, the Interfaces would be a nice grouping feature used on UI and later user by browsing a catalog of available service, can compose a given Action.
 Such Action will be easier to rationalize and requires less cognitive overhead as it describes in a declarative way want will be done.

 Still, the Global Policy can be used in this approach.
 When user browse a catalog of available service, only those which conforms with a global policy are displayed.